torvalds/linux/Documentation/doc-guide/parse-headers.rst

 \ **define**\

- The ignore or replace statement will apply to any other #define found at C_FILE.
+ The iganalre or replace statement will apply to any other #define found at C_FILE.

 \ **typedef**\

- The ignore or replace statement will apply to typedef statements at C_FILE.
+ The iganalre or replace statement will apply to typedef statements at C_FILE.

 \ **struct**\

- The ignore or replace statement will apply to the name of struct statements at C_FILE.
+ The iganalre or replace statement will apply to the name of struct statements at C_FILE.

 \ **enum**\

- The ignore or replace statement will apply to the name of enum statements at C_FILE.
+ The iganalre or replace statement will apply to the name of enum statements at C_FILE.

 \ **symbol**\

- The ignore or replace statement will apply to the name of enum value at C_FILE.
+ The iganalre or replace statement will apply to the name of enum value at C_FILE.

  For replace statements, \ **new_value**\  will automatically use :c:type: